upciti/wakemeops/docs/components/terminal.md

 ## [fd](https://github.com/sharkdp/fd)

-__A simple, fast and user-friendly alternative to 'find'__
+__Simple, fast and user-friendly alternative to 'find'__

  fd is a program to find entries in your filesystem.
 It is a simple, fast and user-friendly alternative to find.
 While it does not aim to support all of find's powerful functionality, it provides sensible (opinionated) defaults for a majority of use cases.

 <span class="badge arch">amd64</span> <span class="badge version">8.3.0</span> <span class="badge version">8.2.1</span>